bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 The business goal is to:

-- Gain insight on which one or more driver characteristics would yield high acceptance rate.
+·    Targeted offers to drivers with one or more characteristics that would improve the acceptance rate.

-- Reduce cost of rejected coupon (by eliminating production and distribution cost incurred during coupon campaigns)
+·    Reduce cost of rejected coupon (by eliminating production and distribution cost incurred during coupon offer campaigns).

 # 2 Data Understanding

-On the **Data Understanding** phase, the data is described and explored to make sure it fits the business goals.
+This section provides information about the data, its description and is its exploration to make sure it fits the business goals.

-## 2.1 Gathering and Describing Data
+## 2.1 **Gathering and Describing Data**

 This data comes from the UCI Machine Learning repository and was collected via a survey on Amazon Mechanical Turk.
 The survey describes different driving scenarios including the destination, current time, weather, passenger, etc., and then ask the person whether he will accept the coupon if he is the driver.
 Answers that the user will drive there ‘right away’ or ‘later before the coupon expires’ are labeled as ‘Y = 1’ and answers ‘no, I do not want the coupon’ are labeled as ‘Y = 0’.
-There are five different types of coupons -- less expensive restaurants (under \\$20), coffee houses, carry out & take away, bar, and more expensive restaurants (\\$20 - \\$50).
+There are five different types of coupons -- less expensive restaurants (under \$20), coffee houses, carry out & take away, bar, and more expensive restaurants (\$20 - \$50).

-Here is a sample of the data.

 ![original.png](https://github.com/bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/blob/main/images/original.png?raw=true)

-The information about the structure of the data including:
+Here is a sample of the data, which provides information about the structure of the data including:

-- The number of rows (each row represent a single response data)
+·    The number of rows (each row represents a single response data)

-- The number of column
+·    The number of columns

-- The name of each column
+·    The name of each column

-- The data type of each column
+·    The data type of each column